agera-edc/IdentityHubOld/docs/developer/openapi.md

 # Generating the OpenApi Spec

-It is possible to generate an OpenApi spec in the form of a `*.yaml` file by invoking a Gradle task.
+It is possible to generate an OpenAPI spec in the form of a `*.yaml` file by invoking a Gradle task.

 The file is at `resources/openapi/yaml/identity-hub.yaml`.